n2j3/awesome-wordle/README.md

 [TriviaV](https://triviav.com/) - Wordle but you have to answer 5 questions.

 [Tradle](https://oec.world/en/tradle/) - Guess which US State exports these products!

+[Turdle](https://turdle.xyz/) -  a cute Wordle clone by Sushi Squared Games about guessing the correct sequence of animated frames to make a turtle jump!

 [Tusmo](https://www.tusmo.xyz/) - idk i dont speak bonjour.